coolinmc6/workout-app/README.md

 # Start the database server
 json-server -p 8080 --watch db.json

-# Start the node.js server
+# Start the node.js server => separate tab
 npm start
 ```
+- if nothing populates initially, the web server may have loaded before the database server in which
+case you can just refresh your browser and the workouts should populate.

 ## 1: Set-up & Basic Elements
 - After getting rid of the boilerplate code from the `create-react-app` starter, I added